 Dr. Robin Bartlett joined the Capstone College of Nursing in 2019.
 She previously taught for many years and served as Director of the Ph.D. in nursing program for four years at the University of North Carolina at Greensboro.
 Prior to that Dr. Bartlett’s clinical focus area was the psychiatric and mental health inpatient setting, where she served in staff nurse and leadership roles.
 She has also worked in the community focused on the care of persons with psychiatric and mental health issues.

-Gaining inspiration from her clinical practice experiences, Dr. Bartlett’s primary research focus is in understanding and prevention of risky behaviors, primarily among underserved youth.
-Broadly she is interested in health disparities research.
-She has conducted intervention studies focused on the prevention of risky behaviors that could lead to negative health outcomes for African American and Latinx adolescent girls.
+Gaining inspiration from her clinical practice experiences, Dr. Bartlett’s primary research focus is in understanding and prevention of risk behaviors, primarily among underserved youth.
+Broadly she is interested in health equity research.
+She has conducted intervention studies focused on the prevention of risk behaviors that could lead to negative health outcomes for African American and Latinx adolescent girls.
 She has also conducted nursing education research.
 Other areas of research/methods interest include parenting, interdisciplinary research, health systems research, analyses of existing data, and community-based participatory research.

 She and a team of collaborators are funded with a Science Education Partnership Award from NIGMS/NIH to replicate West Virginia’s Health Science & Technology Academy (HSTA) in Alabama.
 HSTA-AL is a program designed to build a more diverse nursing, nurse faculty, nurse scientist and other biomedical professions workforce from among rural, primarily African American, economically disadvantaged students.
-This same team, along with some other Capstone College of Nursing faculty members, are also funded by the Alabama Commission on Higher Education to design and conduct a program entitled “A Bridge to College Success for Rural Alabamians” or Bridges.
-The Bridges program will support recent high school graduates who have been accepted to The University of Alabama and have declared nursing as their intended major to build skills and knowledge to help them be successful in their pursuit of the BSN.
+This same team, along with other Capstone College of Nursing faculty members, were also funded by the Alabama Commission on Higher Education to design and conduct a program entitled “A Bridge to College Success for Rural Alabamians” or Bridges.
+The Bridges program supported recent high school graduates who had been accepted to The University of Alabama and had declared nursing as their intended major to build skills and knowledge to help them be successful in their pursuit of the BSN.

 Dr. Bartlett’s recent teaching experiences have been with MSN students pursuing degrees in nursing administration, working with DNP students on capstone projects, and teaching PhD courses including quantitative methods and the various roles of the PhD-prepared nurse.
 She has led and served on several dissertation committees.